 Curricular Practical Training is defined as educational, “alternate work/study, internship, cooperative or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school” [8 CFR § 214.2(f)(10)(i)].
 The regulations state that CPT must be an integral part of an established curriculum.

-- If your degree offers a for-credit internship course that requires employment.
+- If your degree offers a "for-credit internship" course that requires employment.

-- If you are PhD student that is required to engage in work or a practicum experience that is considered an integral part of the graduate research for a thesis or dissertation.
+- If you are a PhD student that is required to engage in work or a practicum experience that is considered an integral part of the graduate research for a thesis or dissertation.

-Employment start and end date:
+Employment start and end dates:

 - Meadows performance students can submit a CPT application throughout the semester as long as they are enrolled in a performance course that requires practical experience.